lxchavez/alexchavez.codes/README.md

 Push or approve PR changes into the **master** branch.
 Github Actions defined in `.github/workflows/pipeline.yml` will build the Webpack project, sync contents from the `dist/` subdirectory to the S3 bucket, then send a request to CloudFormation to invalidate the distribution's cache to propogate site changes across all AWS edge locations.

-## Site Frontend Development
+## Site Frontend Development With Gatsby

-Checkout repo and install dependencies from `package.json`:
+1. **Checkout repo and install dependencies from `package.json`.**

     npm install

-Build project:

-    npm run build

-Live Reloading with webpack-dev-server:

-    npm start

-You can now instantly view any saved changes in [http://localhost:8080/](http://localhost:8080/)!
+1.  **Start developing.**

+    Navigate into your new site’s directory and start it up.

+    ```shell
+    cd alexchavez.codes/
+    gatsby develop
+    ```

+1.  **Open the source code and start editing!**

+    Your site is now running at `http://localhost:8000`!

+    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
+This is a tool you can use to experiment with querying your data.
+Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

+    Open the `my-hello-world-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+Save your changes and the browser will update in real time!